Dexare/Dexare/README.md

 Don't like the built-in features?
 Make some features yourself!
 With the module system, you can make sure your handler is used before or after others, and also skip other handlers if needed.

-> Documentation has not been created yet, coming soon!
+> Proper documentation has not been created yet, there is [indev documentation](https://github.com/Snazzah/Dexare/wiki) available.

 ## Features
 - **Eventful** - hook into events easily and cancel other module's handlers